LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Experiments

-\subsubsection{Qualitative Comparison to SOTA}
+\subsection{Qualitative Comparison to SOTA}

-Here, we present a qualitative analysis of the explainability maps generated by LeGrad in comparison to other state-of-the-art (SOTA) methods.
-The visual results are depicted in Figure~\ref{fig:qualitative_comparison}, which includes a diverse set of explainability approaches such as gradient-based methods (e.g., CheferCAM, GradCAM), attention-based methods (e.g., Raw Attention weights visualization, Rollout), and methods that integrate intermediate visual representations with text prompts (e.g., TextSpan).
+Here, we present a qualitative analysis of the explainability maps generated by LeGrad in comparison to other SOTA methods.
+The results are depicted in Figure~\ref{fig:qualitative_comparison}, which includes a diverse set of explainability approaches such as gradient-based methods (e.g., CheferCAM, GradCAM), attention-based methods (e.g., Raw Attention weights visualization, Rollout), and methods that integrate intermediate visual representations with text prompts (e.g., TextSpan).
 Our observations indicate that raw attention visualizations tend to highlight a few specific pixels with high intensity, often associated with the background rather than the object of interest.
-This pattern, consistent with findings in the literature \cite{bousselham2023grounding, darcet2023vision}, suggests that certain tokens disproportionately capture attention weights.
+This pattern, consistent with findings in the literature~\citep{bousselham2023grounding, darcet2023vision}, suggests that certain tokens disproportionately capture attention weights.
 Consequently, methods that rely on raw attention weights to construct explainability maps, such as CheferCAM, exhibit similar artifacts.
-For instance, in the localization of "Wheel" (Figure~\ref{fig:qualitative_comparison}, row 2), the wheel is marginally accentuated amidst a predominance of noisy, irrelevant locations.

-In contrast, LeGrad is resilient to such distractions by leveraging gradients with respect to attention maps.
-The presence of uniform noisy activations across different prompts results in minimal gradients for these regions, effectively filtering them out from the final heatmaps.
+For instance, in the localization of "Basket" (Figure~\ref{fig:qualitative_comparison}, row 1), the basket is marginally accentuated amidst a predominance of noisy.
+In contrast, for LeGrad, the presence of uniform noisy activations across different prompts results in minimal gradients for these regions, effectively filtering them out from the final heatmaps.
 This characteristic enables LeGrad to produce more focused and relevant visual explanations.

-The presence of noisy activations is also observed in methods like TextSpan and GradCAM, which utilize intermediate feature representations.
-These artifacts tend to surface in the same spatial regions as those highlighted by raw attention weights, suggesting a potential link to tokens with inflated attention.
-While the underlying cause of this behavior demands further investigation, it is beyond the scope of the current work.
-Eventually, Figure~\ref{fig:qualitative_comparison} showcases LeGrad's capability to accurately localize a wide range of objects and concepts, from commonplace items like "baskets" to abstract notions such as "numbers" and activities like "swimming."
-The method's robustness and versatility underscore its effectiveness in providing interpretable insights into the decision-making processes of vision transformers.